Gdoc/Admin

 Direct and cancer deaths from the accident

 No one died directly from the disaster.
-However, 40 to 50 people were injured as a result of physical injury from the blast, or radiation burns.
+However, 40 to 50 people were injured as a result of physical injury from the blast or radiation burns.

-In 2018, the Japanese government reported thatone worker has since died from lung cancer as a result of radiation exposure from the event.
+In 2018, the Japanese government reported that one worker has since died from lung cancer as a result of radiation exposure from the event.

 Deaths from evacuation

 A more difficult question is how many people died indirectly through the response and evacuation of locals from the area around Fukushima.
-Within a few weeks of the accident more than 160,000 people had moved away, either from official evacuation efforts or voluntarily from fear of further radioactive releases.
+Within a few weeks of the accident, more than 160,000 people had moved away, either from official evacuation efforts or voluntarily from fear of further radioactive releases.
 Many were forced to stay in overcrowded gyms, schools, and public facilities for several months until more permanent emergency housing became available.

-The year after the 2011 disaster, the Japanese government estimated that 573 people had died indirectly as a result of the physical and mental stress of evacuation.29 Since then, more rigorous assessments of increased mortality have been done, and this figure was revised to 2,313 deaths in September 2020.
+The year after the 2011 disaster, the Japanese government estimated that 573 people had died indirectly as a result of the physical and mental stress of evacuation.30 Since then, more rigorous assessments of increased mortality have been done, and this figure was revised to 2,313 deaths in September 2020.

-These indirect deaths were attributed to the overall physical and mental stress of evacuation; being moved out of care settings; and disruption to healthcare facilities.
+These indirect deaths were attributed to the overall physical and mental stress of evacuation, being moved out of care settings, and disruption to healthcare facilities.

 Combined, the confirmed death toll from Fukushima is therefore 2,314.